When I was young and stupid, I wanted to be a celebrity.

 But I never stopped writing, and apparently I still want to be read.
 Is that vanity?
 Is it the kind of ego that corrodes the soul if you want your work to be noticed for its sake, not yours?

-My first collection of short stories has now been published by Strange Castle Press.
+My first collection of short stories was published by Strange Castle Press.
 It’s called “A Guide to Bars and Nightlife in the Sacred City.”
 It makes me feel like a real grown-up artist, and you should buy it.

 That’s a lot.
 It’s too much.
 What do you think I should give up?